A fun Valentine’s Day treat these Conversation Heart Marshmallows are adorable and a great way to get use up Conversation Hearts.

 Cheesy yes, but true…and hey it’s Valentine’s week. 😀

-So I made them again and I photographed them again.
+So I made the Conversation Heart Marshmallows again and I photographed them again.

 This time for my own blog since it was passed the deadline for the other.